pkgcore/pkgcore/dev-notes/portage-differences.rst

 Repository Enhancements
 -----------------------

-Pkgcore internally uses a sane/uniform repository abstraction- benefits being
+Pkgcore internally uses a sane/uniform repository abstraction- the benefits of this are:

 - repository class (which implements the accessing of the on disk/remote tree) is pluggable.
 Remote vdb/portdir is doable, as is having your repository